Sone Tablets is a brand of medicine containing the active ingredient prednisone.

 - Prednisone or other cortisone type medications, or any of the ingredients listed at the end of this leaflet including lactose.

-Some of the symptoms of an allergic reaction to SONE may include urticaria and other skin rashes, difficulty breathing, hay fever, swelling of the face or throat or faintness.
+Some of the symptoms of an allergic reaction to SONE may include urticaria and other skin rashes, difficulty breathing, swelling of the face or throat or faintness.

 Do not take SONE if you are breastfeeding or plan to breast-feed.